nstevens1040/PSTwitter-Media-Scraper/README.md

 iex (irm "https://raw.githubusercontent.com/nstevens1040/PSTwitter-Media-Scraper/master/PSTwitter-Media-Scraper.ps1")
 ```
 Either one will make the function **Scrape-TWPage** available in your current PowerShell session.
+## Environment Variables
-*   The first time you run **Scrape-TWPage** you will be asked to set two environment variables:
+   The first time you run **Scrape-TWPage** you will be asked to set two environment variables:
 1.  **TWDOWNLOAD** : Points to a root folder to store all of your download images and videos.

 ![ScreenShot](https://github.com/nstevens1040/PSTwitter-Media-Scraper/raw/master/.gitignore/Capture1.PNG)